 “Is it OK to be Christian and transgender?” and “What’s it like to be a transgender Christian?” are questions I get asked from time to time.

-Just the other day, I got asked this question: “What is different about the reasons Christianity uses to condemn trans folks than GLB folks?” and so I wanted to share my response here:
+Just the other day, I got asked this question: “What is different about the reasons Christianity uses to condemn trans folks than LGB folks?”
+It’s a really important question.

 There are different issues at play here.

-First, I want to recommend the book Trans-gendered: Theology, Ministry, and Communities of Faith by Justin Tanis.
-His is the absolute BEST 101 book about trans* issues and the church.
+If you want to go deep into the Bible verses, check out Transgender: Theology, Ministry, and Communities of Faith by Justin Tanis.
+His is the absolute BEST 101 book about trans issues and the church.
 He covers what I’m about to outline in much more depth.

 This passage is found in the purity codes.
 One could make the argument that in these times the lines between “men’s” and “women’s” clothing is blurred to be pretty much meaningless.
 You could also make the argument that as a transgender man it would be against my nature to wear women’s clothing and so therefore I am abiding by the command.